Reuben History, Family Crest & Coats of Arms

 Early History of the Reuben family

-Another 331 words (24 lines of text) covering the years 1752 and 1760 are included under the topic Early Reuben History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Reuben research.
+Another 166 words (12 lines of text) covering the years 1752 and 1760 are included under the topic Early Reuben History in all our PDF Extended History products and printed products wherever possible.

 Reuben Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Reuben include Rubin, Rubein, Rubinus, Ruben, Ruebin, Rubinich, Rubinig, Rubinick and many more.

 Early Notables of the Reuben family (pre 1700)